KSP-KOS/KOS_DOC/source/summary_topics/pidloop_tutorial.md

     UNTIL SHIP:ALTITUDE > 40000 {
         SET dt TO TIME:SECONDS - t0.
         IF dt > 0 {
-            SET I TO I + P*dt.
+            SET I TO I + P * dt.
             SET thrott to thrott + dthrott.
             SET t0 TO TIME:SECONDS.
         }
         WAIT 0.001.
     }

+Adding the integral term has the general effect of stabilizing the feedback loop, making it less prone to oscillating due to rapid changes in the process variable (gforce, in this case).
+This is usually at the expense of a longer settling time.

 ### Proportional-Integral-Derivative Feedback Loop (PID-loop)

-The derivative term requires an additional variable to keep track of the previous value of the proportional term, P.
+Incorporating the derivative term (D) and derivative gain (Kd) requires an additional variable (P0) to keep track of the previous value of the proportional term (P).

     // PID-loop
     SET g TO KERBIN:MU / KERBIN:RADIUS^2.